AC Circuit Board Fuse Keeps Blowing (What to Do)

 The most obvious sign that the AC fuse has blown is that the main unit isn’t working.
 Specifically, it’s not running at all – as opposed to making noise and not blowing, or coming on as normal but not blowing cold air.

-While less common, the air conditioner may make grinding, buzzing, or squealing noises as it pulls power from the main line, but that power has nowhere to go.
+While less common, the air conditioner may make grinding, buzzing, or squealing noises as it pulls power from the main line, but that power has nowhere to go because the motor isn’t running.

 Check out this article for 6 reasons your air conditioner might be making loud noises when it starts up.